jaredpetersen/kafka-connect-redis/README.md

 ## Connectors
 ### Sink
-Consumes Kafka records in a Redis command format and applies them to Redis.
+Consumes Kafka records in a Redis command format (SET, SADD, etc.) and applies them to Redis.

 For more information, see the [detailed documentation](/docs/connectors).